|HOME||KUNG FU||QIGONG||LION DANCE||CONTACT US||SCHEDULE|

-From the age of seven, Chan Heung was taught martial arts by his uncle, Chan Yuen Wu.
-Although only a boy, Chan Heung was strong and quick to learn.
+Chan Heung was from the King Mui villlage, in the district of Ngi Sai, the county of Sun Wui, in the Kwuntung province.
+His first teacher was his uncle, Chan Yuen Wu.
+Chan Heung began training martial arts at the age of seven and, even though he was only a young boy, he was very strong and quick to learn.
 He had a natural ability and quickly succeeded in gaining the affection of his uncle, who spared no effort in teaching him all that he knew.
-Within a few years Chan Heung’s kung fu had made such remarkable progress that he was invited to set up his own school for his uncle in the town of Sun Wui.
+Within a few years Chan Heung's kung fu had made such remarkable progress that he was invited to set up his own school for his uncle in the town of Sun Wui.
 As time passed, and his reputation began to soar, he gained many students.

 LEE YAU SHAN

-Lee, filled with respect for Choy Fook, thanked the old man and left immediately, leaving Chan Heung behind to deal with the situation.
+Lee, filled with respect fo Choy Fook, thanked the old man and left immediately, leaving Chan Heung behind to deal with the situation.
 Being a guileless young man devoted to martial arts, Chan Heung realized that this was an opportunity to further his training under another teacher of superior skill.
 He immediately fell on his knees in front of the monk and begged Choy Fook to accept him as a disciple.
-Choy Fook surveyed Chan Heung in silence - taking in the young man's mannerisms - and finally concluded that the request was a genuine one.
-He smiled and said to Chan Heung that if he wished to be a disciple he must obey the following three instructions or else he must leave immediately.
+Choy Fook surveyed Chan Heung in silence, taking in the young man's mannerisms, and finally concluded that the request was genuine one.
+He smiled and said to Chan Heung that if he wished to be a disciple he must obey the following three instructions or else he must leaven immediately.
 These were the three instructions that Choy Fook ordered Chan Heung to obey:

 1. Chan Heung must stay with him in the monastery for at least ten years until the end of his apprenticeship;

-2. Chan Heung was forbidden to use his skills to kill or to maim, and must never be boastful of what he attained;
+2. Chan Heung was forbidden to use his skils to kill or to maim, and must never be boastful of what he attained;

 3. Chan Heung must kick the rice grinder back into its original resting place.